6 Natural Ways To Treat Periodontal Disease

 Periodontal disease should be addressed by a dentist or periodontist, as well as a nutritionally minded doctor.
-However, there are a number of natural ways you can improve your own condition, in conjunction with daily flossing, better all-around dental hygiene, and reduction of sugar in your diet.
+However, there are a number of natural ways you can help improve your own condition, in conjunction with daily flossing, better all-around dental hygiene, and reduction of sugar in your diet.
+As a naturopathic doctor, here are a few options I recommend to my patients:

 1. Vitamin C.